RasaChatbotDataset/Rasa-Chatbot-Dataset/chatGPT_parameter_analysis/README.md

 # Service extraction: ChatGPT parameters

-This folder contains the experimentation lead to study the best configuration of temperature and top_p parameters in a ChatGPT-4o model to identify external services used in a chatbot's backend.
-The experimentation considered all 24 combinations of the following values of temperature and top_p:
+This folder contains the experimentation conducted to identify the optimal configuration of the temperature and top_p parameters in the ChatGPT-4o model for extracting external services used in a chatbot's backend.
+The experimentation explored all 24 combinations of the following parameter values:

 - **temperature**: 0, 0.25, 0.5, 1, 1.5, 2
 - **top_p**: 0.01, 0.15, 0.5, 1

-The service extraction process is composed of two phases, corresponding to the prompts shown below:
+The service extraction process consists of two phases, based on the prompts shown in the figure below:
-- **Extraction**: 10 repetitions of the same request to identify external services in a file.
+- **Extraction**: 10 repetitions of the same request to identify external services in a given file.
-- **Merge**: 1 request to merge and verify all the previous answers.
+- **Merge**: a single request to merge and verify the result of the 10 previous answers.

-In the experimentation, for each configuration of parameters, we performed the extraction phase and then repeated the merge phase 5 times.
+To perform a fair comparison, for each parameter configuration we executed the extraction phase followed by 5 repetitions of the merge phase.

 ## Chatbots
 We studied the procedure over the following 11 chatbots: